-The GoVA Foundation is a new non-profit with a creative way to empower the military community through financial education, while helping banks earn consideration for CRA credits for CRA evaluations.
-GoVA offers scholarships that connect military members with free access to high-quality, certified courses on a broad range of financial literacy topics.
-Banks can sponsor these scholarships, which supports the military community and helps banks earn consideration for CRA credits.
+The GoVA Foundation is a 501(c)(3) non-profit with a creative way to empower the military community through financial education, while helping banks earn CRA consideration during their evaluations.
+The Foundation offers scholarships that connect military members with free access to high-quality, certified courses on a broad range of financial literacy topics.
+Banks can sponsor these scholarships, which supports the military community and helps banks earn CRA consideration.

 The Community Reinvestment Act (CRA) is a government initiative encouraging banks to serve all communities in their banking footprint and to donate or make improvements to the Lower-Moderate Income (LMI) areas they serve.
-In return for community investment and service, banks are evaluated by the regulatory agencies every 3 years.
-Through this process, banks earn consideration for CRA credits, which are important to a bank’s overall performance evaluation.
+In return for community investment and service, banks are evaluated by the regulatory agencies.
+There is no across-the-board three-year cycle.
+Frequency depends on size and rating: under the Gramm-Leach-Bliley Act, a bank with $250 million or less in assets rated Satisfactory may be examined no more often than every 48 months, and one rated Outstanding no more often than every 60 months.
+Through this process, banks earn consideration for qualifying activities, which is important to a bank’s overall performance evaluation.

 The military is an often-overlooked part of the LMI community.
 The GoVA Foundation focuses on the military community by offering free scholarships for financial resources to service members, Veterans, and their spouses.
 When banks sponsor these scholarships, they serve the needs of the military community, while qualifying for CRA consideration.